 The EU is assisting the United Nations Development Programme (UNDP) and the United Nations Office for Drugs and Crime (UNODC) in their work to establish sufficient conditions to allow fair and efficient piracy trials in Somalia.
-Currently transfers for trial from EU NAVFOR ships to Member States or Regional States remains necessary to put an end to the pirates’ legal impunity in the Indian Ocean.
+Currently, transfers for trial from EU NAVFOR ships to the Member States or the Regional States remains necessary to put an end to the pirates’ legal impunity in the Indian Ocean.

 The EU is the largest financial contributor to the UNODC counter-piracy programme.
 A joint EU/UNODC programme supporting the justice systems of Kenya, the Seychelles and Mauritius was launched to provide practical assistance to cope with the extra demands associated with the prosecution and detention of piracy suspects.

 Coordinated criminal investigation against pirates